 The Issuer believes that the presentation of these non-IFRS measures enhances an investor's understanding of the OTP Group's financial performance in the periods presented and provides helpful comparisons of financial performance between periods by providing segmented financial information and adjusting for the distorting effect of, inter alia, certain, typically non-recurring items, intra-group transactions, acquisitions and foreign exchange rate movements.
 These adjustments include separating or reclassifying certain financial statement items, including profit and loss statement lines and balance sheet lines.
 These non-IFRS measures are not presented in accordance with IFRS and the Issuer's use of them may vary from, and not be comparable with, non-IFRS measures used by other companies.
 These non-IFRS measures should not be considered in isolation or as a substitute for financial information as reported under IFRS.
-Please see "OTP Bank Plc. - Documents for the Annual General Meeting - The report of the Board of Directors on the Company's business operations in 2019" for further details regarding the adjustments made to the IFRS measures.
+Please see "1Q 2022 Interim Financial Statements" for further details regarding the adjustments made to the IFRS measures.